Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-In a small bowl, combine the sugar, cinnamon and butter, cutting it with a fork until it resembles coarse crumbs.
+In a small bowl, combine the sugar, cinnamon and butter, cutting it together with a fork until it resembles coarse crumbs.

 Spray 2 muffin pans with cooking spray or line with muffin liners.

-Fill 14-16 muffin cups half full.
+Fill 14-16 muffin cups half full of batter.

 Sprinkle half of the cinnamon streusel on over the muffin batter.